Nickel and Dimed: Social and economic issues

 The author concludes that someday, low-wage workers will rise up and demand to be treated fairly, and when that day comes everyone will be better off.

 The goal

 Barbara Ehrenreich states in her book that her goal is to "see whether or not I could match income to expenses, as the truly poor attempt to do every day."

-Controversy
+Reception

 According to the American Library Association, Nickel and Dimed was the 39th most frequently challenged book in the country from 2010-2019.

 Adaptations

 Ehrenreich makes an appearance in the documentary The American Ruling Class in 2007.
 She portrays her life undercover working as a waitress and is accompanied by a musical rendition titled "Nickeled and Dimed".